Gerry Beckley: Career

 America signed a recording contract with the British division of Warner Bros.
-Records and found success in 1972 with "A Horse with No Name."
+Records and found success in 1972 with "A Horse with No Name".

 Beckley wrote and sang America's 1972 top-10 hit "I Need You" and its 1975 number-one hit "Sister Golden Hair", as well as its top-20 follow-up "Daisy Jane".
 He also sang their '80s top-10 hit "You Can Do Magic".

 Beckley continues to write and record music both as a solo artist and with other musicians.
 With Bunnell, Beckley continued touring worldwide with America for five decades.
 In 2024, Beckley announced his retirement from touring with America, although he stated he would remain a member of the band.

 Solo projects

 In the 1990 John Waters film Cry-Baby, Beckley, Andrew Gold, and Timothy B. Schmit appeared as Baldwin and the Whiffles, performing "Mister Sandman", "The Naughty Lady of Shady Lane", and "Sh-Boom".

 Beckley has worked with a wide variety of musicians on many projects.
 In the mid-1970s, he collaborated with David Cassidy on Cassidy's critically acclaimed RCA albums, co-writing, singing, and co-producing.
 From 1992 to 1997 he collaborated with Carl Wilson of The Beach Boys, and Robert Lamm of Chicago, culminating with the 2000 release of Like a Brother, Wilson's final recordings before his death in 1998.

 In May 2006, Beckley released another solo album, Horizontal Fall.

 In March 2007, Beckley appeared as a guest on the Australian musical quiz TV show Spicks and Specks.
 In April 2007, he appeared as a special guest at a Ben Kweller show in Melbourne, Australia.
 Beckley, Kweller, and the band performed "Sister Golden Hair" together.

 Beckley debuted his 2016 Blue Elan Records solo album Carousel on September 7, 2016, with a live performance at the Whisky a Go Go in Hollywood, California.

+In addition to music, Beckley has pursued projects in photography and fashion.
+In 2022, he released a collection of limited-edition T-shirts and hoodies with the clothing label Todd Snyder.